aws-samples/sample-eks-backup-with-trident-protect/README.md

     - [Restore from a snapshot to the original namespace](https://docs.netapp.com/us-en/trident/trident-protect/trident-protect-restore-apps.html#restore-from-a-snapshot-to-the-original-namespace)

 > [!NOTE]
 > In this blog, we will focus on restoring our sample-app backup to a different namespace on the same EKS cluster.
-You can read more about how to use the other recovery options on the link references above.
+You can read more about how to use the other recovery options in the preceding link references.

 Let's review the `BackupRestore` resources spec:
 - `spec.appArchivePath` - The path inside AppVault where the backup contents are stored